Zoombombing: Notable incidents

 St. Paulus Lutheran Church in San Francisco filed a class-action lawsuit against Zoom after one of its Bible study classes was "Zoombombed" with pornographic videos on May 6, 2020.
 The church alleged that Zoom "did nothing" when it tried to reach out to the company.

 In November 2020, a Dutch journalist for RTL Nieuws managed to gain access to a secret Zoom meeting of European Union defence ministers.
 The EU's foreign affairs representative Josep Borrell told him that it was a criminal offense and he should sign off before the police arrived.
 The Zoombomb was revealed to have been the result of the Dutch defence minister Ank Bijleveld posting a picture of herself that showed the login and a partial PIN.

-In 2022, an online event hosted by the Italian Senate's Movimento 5 Stelle and broadcast live to Senato della Repubblica was interrupted by roughly a minute of a 3D animated Final Fantasy VII pornographic parody, displaying the character Tifa Lockhart in the middle of sexual intercourse.
+In January 2022, an online event hosted by the Italian Senate's Movimento 5 Stelle and broadcast live to Senato della Repubblica was interrupted by roughly a minute of a 3D animated Final Fantasy VII pornographic parody, displaying the character Tifa Lockhart in the middle of sexual intercourse.
 Overlapping the content's original audio was a man speaking English with a thick Italian accent stating, "I used to be a sex offender, but now I am a kindergarten teacher."

 Brian Adams, a man from Paintsville, Kentucky, faced multiple federal charges after he interrupted an elementary school's video conference class during the COVID-19 pandemic with a digital racist threat.
 He allegedly crashed a class Zoom conference on October 14, 2020, and targeted the Laureate Academy Charter School, whose student population is about 67% Black, because of its racial demographics.

 In 2020, livestreamer Muudea Sedik, better known as twomad, gained popularity for his Zoom bombings.
 Sedik would request Zoom meeting links or passwords from his followers on social media, and would broadcast the subsequent invasions live.
 Sedik's antics made him a popular subject for various internet memes, particularly among Generation Z.

 In Temple, TX, a hacker disrupted a city council meeting during public comment and shouted expletives, racial comments, and “CCP loyalist!”
 The same day in Pound Ridge, N.Y., a hacker disrupted a city council meeting with pornographic images.
+When the issue repeated in Temple a few months later, the incident prompted the city council to stop offering the option for people to participate virtually and instead only the option to watch the council through a livestream broadcast.